carpentries/lesson-transition/README.md

 ### Steps for uploading the lesson and activating github pages

-Here, I'm using the [data-lessons](https://github.com/data-lessons), which was the organisation that eventually migrated to DataCarpentry and now serves as a kind of sandbox for The Carpentries.
+Here, I'm using the [fishtree-attempt](https://github.com/fishtree-attempt), which is a pun on Carpentries (fish: carp, tree: ent, attempt: tries), but more importantly, it is a sandbox organisation in which I can comfrotably destroy and re-create lessons at will so that I can test out the translation features.

 You should use your own account for this as you will likely not have access to the data-lessons organisation.